sbg-tir/SBG-TIR-L4-JET/README.md

 ### 2.3.
 L2T STARS NDVI and Albedo Product
 The STARS data product is produced with a separate Product Generating Executable (PGE) [SBG-TIR-L2-STARS](https://github.com/sbg-tir/SBG-TIR-L2-STARS).

 ### 2.4.
-L3T AUX Ecosystem Auxiliary Inputs Product
+L4T AUX Ecosystem Auxiliary Inputs Product

 The SBG ecosystem processing chain is designed to be independently reproducible.
 To facilitate open science, the auxiliary data inputs that are produced for evapotranspiration processing are distributed as a data product, such that the end user has the ability to run their own evapotranspiration model using SBG data.
-The data layers of the L3T AUX product are described in Table 3.
+The data layers of the L4T ETAUX product are described in Table 3.

 | **Name** | **Description** | **Type** | **Units** | **Fill Value** | **No Data Value** | **Valid Min** | **Valid Max** | **Scale Factor** |**Size** |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | -- |